EleniNtz13/Public-library-internship-Sparta/week-02/week-02-report.md

 Run:
 ```
-python manage.py startapp library
+python manage.py startapp excel_data
 ```

-A new folder named **library** will be created inside your project.
+A new folder named **excel_data** will be created inside your project.

 #### 6. 🧩 Register the App in Django